ECU Brody School of Medicine Bulletin

 The surgery clerkship is the core of the surgical education program.
-During the eight-week rotation, students serve on the general and specialty surgical services of Vidant Medical Center, the SurgiCenter and the associated outpatient clinics, and rotate through private offices and emergency facilities.
+During the six-week rotation, students serve on the general and specialty surgical services of Vidant Medical Center, the SurgiCenter and the associated outpatient clinics, and rotate through private offices and emergency facilities.
 They assist in the diagnosis and treatment of surgical problems under the direct supervision of the surgical faculty and resident physician staff.
 Supporting the clerkship are a series of didactic lectures, rounds and conferences which emphasize the basic principles of surgical physiology, wound care and asepsis, the historical background of surgery, the diagnosis and surgical treatment of various body systems and the emotional needs of surgical patients.
 Included in the rotation is a focus on surgical technique and experience in the operating room suites.
 Upon completion of the clerkship, the student should have the basic training to evaluate common surgical disorders and demonstrate knowledge of their management.